-Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible assets acquired in the acquisitions.
+Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible assets acquired in the acquisitions completed in the years ended December 31, 2014 through December 31, 2016.
 Goodwill and intangible assets deemed to have indefinite lives are not amortized but are subject to annual impairment tests.
 As required, the Company performs an annual impairment test of goodwill as of the first day of the fourth quarter or more frequently if events or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-No impairments of goodwill were recorded for the six months ended June 30, 2017 and 2016.
+No impairments of goodwill were recorded for the nine months ended September 30, 2017 and 2016